Literary Victoria

 Explore Melbourne's unique literary culture and catch up with all the latest events in Melbourne's literary calendar on the website of the City of Literature Office.

-The Melbourne Poetry Map is a series of eight poetry walks through the Melbourne central business district.
+The Melbourne Poetry Map is a series of eight poetry walks through the Melbourne Central Business District.

 The Wheeler Centre for Books, Writing & Ideas

 A literary and publishing centre founded as part of Melbourne's bid to become a UNESCO City of Literature.
-Opened in 2010, the centre is housed in the southern wing of the State Library of Victoria
+Opened in 2010, the centre is housed in the southern wing of the State Library Victoria

 Writers' Victoria